syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 * When a large Diagram is loaded, only certain portion of the Diagram is visible.
 The remaining portions are clipped.
 Clipped portions can be explored by scrolling the scrollbars or panning the Diagram.
 * Diagram can be zoomed in or out by using Ctrl + mouse wheel.

+The diagram client side event [scrollChange](/api/js/ejdiagram#events:scrollchange "scrollChange") gets triggered when the diagram is zoomed or panned.

 ## Keyboard